Victoria and ACT

 The procedure is similar in NSW, however assessment is not restricted to the programs affiliated with the racing control body.
 An approved "Greenhound" assessor can exempt greyhounds from the muzzle requirement (self-guided course and no overnight stay required for the test).
 The behavioural test by the "Greenhound" assessor can even be conducted at the owner's premises and takes approximately 2 hours.
 In the ACT, greyhounds are exempt from the muzzle requirement if the greyhound and its handler have completed a course in behaviour or socialisation training approved by the Registrar of Domestic Animal Services.

 Obviously the laws vary dramatically from state-to-state making responsible pet Greyhound ownership extremely difficult and contradictory.
-For example, a greyhound visiting Victoria from South Australia would be required to wear a muzzle for its stay in Victoria, yet is deemed safe not to in its home state.
+For example, a greyhound visiting NSW from Victoria would be required to wear a muzzle for its stay in NSW, yet is deemed safe not to in its home state.
 Similarly, a greyhound in Brisbane will (soon) no longer be required to wear a muzzle or undergo temperament testing, yet cannot be in the adjacent Redlands Shire without a muzzle or a green collar.

 Greyhound muzzling laws vary around the world, but for the most part, Greyhounds do not fall under BSL laws in other countries and are not required to wear a muzzle in public - in fact in some countries they are also allowed off leash.
 Australia and Northern Ireland have the strictest laws for this breed worldwide.